scottvr/phart/docs/GHM-LATEX.md

 So, not quite through doing silly things, I wanted to be able to somehow paste a `<pre>`-tagged, or fence-block of a diagram straight from my terminal ( without having to take a screenshot of the ones with color), and paste the text right into theae GitHub Markdown pages.
 I know I said I'd be quick...
 I'm almost there...
-Long story a little less long that it could be, ** GitHub-Flavored Markdown **__ - while it does allow embedding of, yup, _mermaid syntax_, which it will then convert to an SVG in your markdown using the **mermaidjsAPI**, and it's not what I wanted.
-I wanted the text, as it came out.
+Long story a little less long that it could be, _** GitHub-Flavored Markdown **__ *(_GHFM_)* - while it does allow embedding of, wouldn't-chs-know, _mermaid syntax_, which then converts your short little text-symbolic description of the flow to an SVG in your markdown using the **mermaidjsAPI**, but it's not what I wanted.
+I wanted the text, as it came out of **phart**.

-So, I also learned that **GHFM **supports a GitHub-Flavored subset of MathJax.
-Having been playing with LaTex for the last year or so, I though there might be a solution there (which itself could make this go on way longer if I tried to document it all.)
-Fast-fowarding to now, what I arrived at is a hacky, glitchy way so that I can paste plain **ASCII text** in here, and have it display in a fixed(ish)-width font, and in color.
-One hint at the grueling frtustration that ensued: Yo may notice that the diagram, while it is text and in color and all of the things I described, it is also strangely situated in a Markdown bullet-list, one bullet per row.
-(The reason for this, not that any of this is justified, is that without an extra newline at every row, **GHM-MathJax** will either 1) display your **LaTex** equation in Math-mode, with automagic setting and centering, which works against my goal of a fixed witdth alignment, or 2) it will but a very thick blank line (like a **Paragraph indicator**) between every line of text.
-The bulleted list takes up less vertical space than a blank line does.
-It all fits very well within the generally unnecessary constraints within phart voluntarily works, though doesn't it?
+So, I also learned that **GHFM** supports a **G**itHub-**F**lavored subset of **M**ath**J**a while trying to see how I could use HTML/CSS or somesuch to aadd color to text in **GHFM**x (or is that **GHMD**?
+It's got some common abbreviation I'm sure,)  Having been playing with LaTex for the last year or so, by which for a momeent I thought there might be a solution therein.
+And there sorta was, insofar as it can be exploited for text-colorization, so long as you want to make that text inside of pretty-looking math-formulas, centered on the screeen and otherwise styled in ways that you cannnot control.
+Fast-foward a few hours and here we are, with what I arrived at: a hacky, glitchy to paste plain **ASCII text** in a GHMD document, and to have it display in a fixed(ish)-width font, and in colors of one's own choosing.
+One hint at the grueling frtustration that ensued: Yo may notice that the diagram, while it _is _text and in color and all of the things I described, it is also strangely situated within a Markdown bullet-list, one bullet per row.
+(The reason for this, not that any of this is justified, is that without an extra newline at every row, **GHMD-MathJax Flavors** will either _1)_ display your **LaTex** equation in Math-mode, with automagic setting and centering, which works against my goal of a fixed witdth alignment, or _2)_ it will but a very thick blank line (like a **Paragraph indicator**) between every line of tex, or perhaps _Both_ or more unwanted things.

+The bulleted list, as it turns out, takes up less vertical space than the blank line between such **GHFMDMJ**L_OMG_ lines.
+It all fits very well within the generally unnecessary constraints within which **phart** _voluntarily_ does its work, though, _doesn't it_?

 Now, if you're still with  me this far..
-Witness **phart**'s new output target `markdown-latex` as it was meant to be seen, under very narrow suboptimal conditions:
+Here bear Witness to **phart**'s new output target `markdown-latex` as it was meant to be seen, under very narrow suboptimal conditions:

 ----